FFXIVPocketGuide/FFXIVPocketGuide/temp_guides/alexander_the_fist_of_the_father_temp.md

                 - title: "Emergency Deployment"
                   notes:
                     - note: "As before, adds will spawn and drop a puddle AoE when killed."
-                    - note: "These adds should be killed directly under the bombs' laser beams to nullify damage."
+                    - note: "These adds should be killed directly under the bombs to nullify damage."
             - title: "Quick Landing"
               tags:
                 - tag: "AoE"